Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 - Inside UCharacterMovementComponent::ControlledCharacterMove(), if the CharacterOwner is has the Authority role, PerformMovement() is called.
 In Autonomous Proxy, ReplicateMoveToServer() is called.
 - PerformMovement calls StartNewPhysics().
 When StartNewPhysics() returns, UpdateCharacterStateAfterMovement is called.
 -  UCharacterMovementComponent::ControlledCharacterMove() calls ACharacter::CheckJumpInput() which given the necessary conditions calls UCharacterMovementComponent::DoJump()

+## AI

+## AI EQS

+## EQS Generator
+A generator produces "items" (locations or actors) that can be tested for various conditions and scored.

+### EQS Context
+EQS Contexts act as a frame of reference for EQS Tests and Generators.
+A basic example of a context is a querier, where a generator can use the pawn querier to generate points around it.
+A context can even give multiple locations for which a generator would generate items for each context.